Meet the Financial Makeover Challenge participants

 Participants in the 2016-2017 challenge include Danielle and Jason Block of Mishicot, Dave and Maria Bougie of Oshkosh, Paul and Heather Stinson of Neenah and Dana Schmidt of Appleton.
 We will be posting a series of videos about the participants here throughout the challenge.
 Also find them by following us on Facebook.

-Kay and Chris Hillmann of Neenah won the eighth annual Money Smart Week Fox Cities Financial Makeover Challenge and received a $3,000 cash prize.
-In just four months of working with a financial coach from FISC they paid off more than $10,000 in debt and generated more than $3,000 in new savings.
+Maria and David Bougie won the ninth annual Money Smart Week Fox Cities Financial Makeover Challenge and received a $3,000 cash prize.
+In just four months of working with Teri, their financial coach from FISC, they paid off more than $8,000 in debt and generated more than $4,000 in new savings.

 The Financial Makeover Challenge demonstrates that it often is possible to make significant changes and regain financial control.